jundalisay/superb/content/en/research/einstein/relativity/section-25.md

 Each point of the continuum has 4 arbitrary numbers `x1 , x2 , x3 , x4` as “co-ordinates.”
 Adjacent points correspond to adjacent values of the co-ordinates.

 A distance `ds` is associated with the adjacent points `P` and `P'`.
 This distance is measurable and well-defined from a physical point of view.
-This leads to the formula=
+This leads to the formula:

 ``` elixir
 ds^2 = g11 dx1^2 + 2g12 dx1 dx2 . . . . + g44 dx4^2